Skip to content

 Introduction

-This module is of benefit to you if you are a professional healthcare practitioner with an educational role working in multiprofessional teams and who is interested in enhancing service delivery through more effective workplace interprofessional working.
-In this module you are introduced to the key theories concerning interprofessional education (IPE).
+This module is of benefit to you if you are a professional with an educational role working in multiple professional teams who is interested in enhancing service delivery through collaborative interprofessional working.
+Although predominantly health and social care based, it may be of benefit to other professionals working within the public sector.
+In this module you are introduced to key theories and concepts concerning interprofessional Education (IPE).

-You are supported to develop IPE activities that have a focus on improving services for the public.
-You work in interactive workshops with your peers facilitated by a team of staff who have first-hand experience of developing national and internationally respected IPE.
+You will be supported to develop IPE activities that have a focus on improving collaborative practice and enhancing service delivery.
+You will be working online in interactive workshops with your peers, facilitated by a team of staff that have first hand experience of developing and delivering education in the interprofessional arena.

-Students are encouraged to develop a range of independent study skills to locate and use best evidence to inform your learning.
+Students are encouraged to develop and utilise a range of independent study skills to inform your leaning.

-You will be able to facilitate interprofessional learning events in your workplace, challenge and influence change, across professional boundaries.
-Learning is provided in a supportive and creative environment.
-Your outputs will be designed to have impact for your employer.
+You will be able to facilitate interprofessional learning events in your workplace, challenge and influence change across professional boundaries.
+Learning is provided in a supportive online environment utilising a range of learning methods.
+Your outputs from the module will be designed to have an impact for both you and your employer.

 What you learn

-Learning with your peers, you will study in small groups to explore interprofessional education theory, contextualising this to your working world.
-Experiential workshops around interprofessional facilitation help you to put into practice the theories you explore.
+Learning with your peers you will study in small online groups the explore IPE theory, contextualising this into your working world.
+The workshops will include a range of short, relaxed discussion-based activities and will utilise real life experiences to help you put theory into practice.
+General topics include:

 • Interprofessional learning theories